-If you’re a landlord and looking for help to provide greener and cost-effective energy to your properties, then let us explain why upgrading your portfolio is even more important than ever.
+If you’re a landlord and looking for help to provide greener and more cost-effective energy to your properties, then let us explain why you should be considering upgrading your portfolio.

-Buy to let properties need to be upgraded to EPC Rating of C
+According to government proposals, buy-to-let properties will need to be upgraded to an EPC Rating of C

-This complies to new tenants renting the property.
+This complies with new tenants renting the property.

-This means that you have a few years to start thinking about how to make these upgrades.
-The consequences for not doing so, are by all means, pretty extravagant with fines being reported of up to £30,000.
+Landlords have a few years to start thinking about how to make these upgrades.

 If the properties have new or recent tenants, then it needs to be upgraded by 2025.

 The cost for improvements is looking to be capped at £10,000 and when you reach this figure you will need to ask for an exemption.